-This show will be exhibited in person at the O’Hanlon Center for the Arts Gallery
+This show will be an online exhibition at O’Hanlon Center For the Arts, Online Gallery

 Our entry and jury process will be completed online.

-- Tuesday, February 9: We will host a Zoom Online Roundtable discussion at 4pm for artists to expand on and share with others.
-Friends & family are invited to attend.
+- Tuesday, March 9, 4pm.
+We will host an online discussion, our traditional Artist Roundtable, for artists to expand on and share with others.

 SUBMISSION INFO NEEDED

 - Artist’s Name

 - Website (if Applicable)